urban-1/git-puller/README.md

 Configuration of `git-puller` is two-fold:

 1. The utility configuration: Global options
-2. The `config` directory which contains `.conf` files.
-These define repositories to follow
+2. The `config` directory which contains one configuration file per repository that we follow

 ### Global options ###